 View from Jimmy Dolan Notch

-Having said that, this is a good view and wonderful place to sit with its southern exposure.
+Having said that, this is a good view and a wonderful place to sit with its southern exposure.
 Even though the sometimes busy Devil’s Path is only a few hundred feet away, the notch takes on a completely different feel, wilder.
 Above the notch to the west is an at-large campsite.

 The notch to Twin Mountain’s summits